Characterisation-Virtual-Laboratory/Lattice-Lightsheet-preprocessing/README.md

 environment the lattice-watchFolder.py script has been created to enable live processing of raw data.

+> Note: the below text details the movement of data into the HPC, processing it, and then out of the HPC.
+> Please refer to the branch ["one-way"](https://github.com/Characterisation-Virtual-Laboratory/Lattice-Lightsheet-preprocessing/tree/one-way)
+> for moving data into the HPC and then processing it.
+"One-way" is currently implemented in production.

 Mounting a windows file system on Unix has a few challenges.
 While this can be achieved, determining when Windows has finished creating a file, is difficult for Unix.
 This script avoids the need to check file locks.